posabsolute/posabsolute/README.md

 The latest open source project I made was never completed (already 3 years ago), [Inker2](https://github.com/posabsolute/inker2), a small service for email delivery built in Typescript.

-I also created and maintained for a couple of years one of the most popular [jQuery form validation](https://github.com/posabsolute/jQuery-Validation-Engine) libraries; it was launched on Google Code in 2011.
+I also created and maintained for a couple of years one of the most popular [jQuery form validation](https://github.com/posabsolute/jQuery-Validation-Engine) library; it was launched on Google Code in 2011.

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=posabsolute&show_icons=true&theme=radical&include_all_commits=true)